netmikey/mvncloner/README.md

 ## Noteworthy

 ### Resumability
-* The mirroring can be resumed later: artifacts already present in the mirror-path won't be downloaded again (no consistency checks are done though!)
+* The mirroring can be resumed later: artifacts already present in the mirror-path won't be downloaded again (no consistency checks are done though!).
-* The upload will not check for already-uploaded artifacts and will always start from the beginning and upload everything.
+* If `target.skip-existing` is set to `true`, the publish action will still run through all mirrored files to check whether they're present on target, but won't re-transfer them if they're already present (no consistency checks are done though!).

 ### Publishing path consistency
 You can: